JKLgia/ProgrammingLab_II/README.md

 # ProgrammingLab_II
-Repo for the programming Lab course personal
+Repo for the programming Lab course.
+All excercise that was gived from